When trying to increase profit, most restaurant owners focus on increasing sales, while few focus on decreasing costs.

 3) Redesign Your Menu

-Make sure you have a menu that is engineered to take advantage of high impact items with lower COGS but still impress your guests.
+Make sure you have a menu that is engineered to take advantage of high impact, impressive items with lower COGS.
 If sales are going down, maybe it's time to reconsider your ingredients or portion sizes.
 Assuming sales stay the same after you make the change, you may see your prime cost as a percentage of sales even out.

 Want to be able to calculate your restaurant prime cost wherever you go?
 Download this free restaurant prime cost calculator to keep on your computer or phone.